 - Material: Full-Grain Leather

-A Cap-Toe Oxford with subtle broguing elements, the Fifth Avenue offers a little more understated elegance compared to the Park Avenue.
-Although some many prefer the traditional design of the latter, the Fifth Avenue offers all the same construction and material benefits.
+A Cap-Toe Oxford with subtle broguing elements, the Fifth Avenue offers a little more understated elegance compared to the Park Avenue cap-toes featured above.

 What Is A Cap Toe?